German lawyers sue politicians including Scholz over ‘complicity’ in Gaza

 German lawyers sue Scholz, alleging complicity in Gaza ‘genocide’

-Lawyers representing Palestinians file criminal complaint against the chancellor and other top politicians, accusing them of abetting ‘genocide’.
+Lawyers representing Palestinians file criminal complaint against the chancellor and other top politicians as Germany remains committed to Israel.

-Berlin, Germany – A group of lawyers has filed a criminal complaint with the German federal prosecutor against senior German politicians, including Chancellor Olaf Scholz, accusing them of “aiding and abetting” the genocide they say is being committed by Israel in Gaza.
+Berlin, Germany – A group of lawyers is filing a criminal complaint with the German federal prosecutor against senior German politicians, including Chancellor Olaf Scholz, accusing them of “aiding and abetting” the genocide they say is being committed by Israel in Gaza.

-The case against several members of the country’s Federal Security Council, which directs national security policy and authorises weapons exports, was filed on Friday.
+The case against several members of the country’s Federal Security Council, which directs national security policy and authorises weapons exports, was announced on Friday.

 Keep readinglist of 4 items